Phan Thi Kim Phuc: Images and rescue

 Less publicized is the film, shot by British television cameraman Alan Downes for the British Independent Television News (ITN) and his Vietnamese counterpart Le Phuc Dinh, who was working for the American television network NBC, which shows the events just before and after the photograph was taken.
 In the top-left frame, a man stands and appears to take photographs as a passing airplane drops bombs.
-A group of children, Phúc among them, run away in fear.
+A group of children, Kim Phúc among them, run away in fear.
 After a few seconds, she encounters the reporters dressed in military fatigues, including Christopher Wain (top-right frame), who gave her water and poured some over her burns.
 As she turns sideways, the severity of the burns on her arm and back can be seen (bottom-left frame).
-A crying woman, Phúc's grandmother, Tao, runs in the opposite direction holding her badly burned grandchild, 3-year-old Danh, Phúc's cousin, who died of his injuries (bottom-right frame).
+A crying woman, Kim Phúc's grandmother, Tao, runs in the opposite direction holding her badly burned grandchild, 3-year-old Danh, Kim Phúc's cousin, who died of his injuries (bottom-right frame).
 Sections of the film shot were included in Hearts and Minds (1974), the Academy Award-winning documentary about the Vietnam War directed by Peter Davis.

 Adult life

-In 1982, Phúc was removed from her university as a young adult studying medicine and used as a propaganda symbol by the communist government of Vietnam.
-Due to constant pain, she considered suicide, but later that year she found a New Testament in a library that led her to become a Christian and towards forgiveness.
+In 1982, Kim Phúc was removed from her university as a young adult studying medicine and used as a propaganda symbol by the communist government of Vietnam.
+Due to constant pain, she considered suicide, but later that year she found a New Testament in a library that led her to become a Christian and embrace forgiveness.
 In 1986, she was granted permission to continue her studies in Cuba, where she learned Spanish and was trained as a pharmacist.
-Phúc met Ut for the first time in fourteen years in Havana in 1989, and the two have been meeting and speaking over telephone regularly ever since.
+Kim Phúc met Ut for the first time in fourteen years in Havana in 1989, and the two have been meeting and speaking over telephone regularly ever since.
 Prime Minister of Vietnam Phạm Văn Đồng became her friend and patron.
 After arriving in Cuba, she met Bui Huy Toan, another Vietnamese student, whom she married in 1992.

 In 1993, on the way to their honeymoon in Moscow, they left the plane during a refuelling stop in Gander, Newfoundland, and asked for political asylum in Canada, which was granted.
 The couple now live in Ajax, Ontario, and have two children.
-In 1996, Phúc met the surgeons who had saved her life.
+In 1996, Kim Phúc met the surgeons who had saved her life.
 The following year she became a Canadian citizen.

 In 2015, it was reported that she was receiving laser treatment, provided free of charge at a hospital in Miami, US, to reduce the scarring on her left arm and back.